Bismuth: Recycling

-Most bismuth is produced as a byproduct of other metal-extraction processes including the smelting of lead, and also of tungsten and copper.
+Most bismuth is produced as a byproduct of other metal-extraction processes, including the smelting of lead, tungsten, and copper.
 Its sustainability is dependent on increased recycling, which is problematic.

-It was once believed that bismuth could be practically recycled from the soldered joints in electronic equipment.
-Recent efficiencies in solder application in electronics mean there is substantially less solder deposited, and thus less to recycle.
+Bismuth was once believed to be practically recycled from the soldered joints in electronic equipment.
+Recent efficiencies in solder application in electronics mean substantially less solder is deposited, thus less is available to recycle.
 While recovering the silver from silver-bearing solder may remain economic, recovering bismuth is substantially less so.

 Dispersed bismuth is used in certain stomach medicines (bismuth subsalicylate), paints (bismuth vanadate), pearlescent cosmetics (bismuth oxychloride), and bismuth-containing bullets.
 Recycling bismuth from these uses is impractical.

 Applications

-18th-century engraving of bismuth processing.
-During this era, bismuth was used to treat some digestive complaints.
+An 18th-century engraving of bismuth processing: During this era, bismuth was used to treat some digestive complaints.

-Bismuth has few commercial applications, and those applications that use it generally require small quantities relative to other raw materials.
+Bismuth has few commercial applications, and those that use it generally require small quantities relative to other raw materials.
 In the United States, for example, 733 tonnes of bismuth were consumed in 2016, of which 70% went into chemicals (including pharmaceuticals, pigments, and cosmetics) and 11% into bismuth alloys.

-In the early 1990s, researchers began to evaluate bismuth as a nontoxic replacement for lead in various applications.